larsyde/CodeSearch/README.md

 The installer will add two Windows services to your host computer: Codesearch Indexer Service and Codesearch Webhost Service.
 These can be run and restarted individually, and will update indices and serve query results, respectively.

-The main search form can be accessed at http://servername:8102/ after successful installation.
+The main search form can be accessed at http://servername:8102/ after successful installation and when the search index is built.
 Logs are in the Logs subfolder under the installation directory.

 ## Usage

-Access search form at http://servername:8102/ and submit your query
+Access search form at http://servername:8102/ after code indexing is complete, and submit your query

 ## Contributing